Welcome to the Amanda & Stacy Darling Memorial Tennis Center

 The Darling Tennis Center is a Certified USTA Regional Training Center whose mission is create an environment where people play; laughter counts; communities grow and learn, and everyone matters.

 The city of Las Vegas’ state of the art Amanda & Stacy Darling Memorial Tennis Center opened to the public for play in September 2005, as part of the 110 acre Kellogg-Zaher Sports Complex.
 The center is the largest public outdoor tennis center in the state of Nevada.

-The tennis complex is comprised of 23 lighted hard courts with center stadium court that seats 3,000 spectators.
+The tennis complex has 23 lighted hard courts with center stadium court that seats 3,000 spectators.
 The tennis center provides an array of comprehensive tennis programs, events and services for the beginner through the advanced player.